hartwigmedical/actin/molecular/README.md

 Do note that gene matching only ever populates the `geneRole` field.
 Any gene-level annotation assumes that the `proteinEffect` is unknown.

-#### Evidence matching
+#### Evidence annotation

 Every (potential) driver and characteristic is annotated with evidence from SERVE.
 In practice all evidence comes from `CKB` except for external trials which is populated by `ICLUSION`.
 The evidence annotations happens in the following steps:

-- Find all on-label and off-level applicable events that match with the driver / characteristic
+- Find all on-label and off-label applicable events that match with the driver / characteristic
-- Map all events to the ACTIN evidence datamodel.
+- Map all events to the ACTIN evidence datamodel (described above).

-An event is considered on-label in case the applicable evidence tumor doid is equal to or a child of the patient's tumor doids, and none of the patient's tumor doids is blacklisted by the evidence.
+An event is considered on-label in case the applicable evidence tumor DOID is equal to or a child of the patient's tumor doids, and none of the patient's tumor DOIDs is blacklisted by the evidence.

-The following evidence from SERVE is collected per driver / characteristic:
+Evidence from SERVE is collected per driver / characteristic according to below:

 | Driver / Characteristic        | Evidence collected                                                                                                                                                                                                                        |
 |--------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|